 We have set up a wiki page for attendees to self-organize and give other attendees helpful tips:

 The wiki page is hosted on the Python.org wiki.
 If you want to edit the page, please see the front page for instructions (near the bottom of the page).

-If you want to save on roaming charges, you may want to get a prepaid SIM card for the time you are in Bilbao.
-We cannot offer SIM cards for sale ourselves due to the local regulations, but we've put together a list of carriers and rates for your information on our SIM card page.
+If you want to save on roaming charges, you may want to get a prepaid SIM card for the time you are in Rimini.
+We cannot offer SIM cards for sale ourselves due to the local regulations, but you can get SIM cards at local shops in Rimini without much problem, provided you bring an ID card for the registration.

-Note that the EU is close to getting the roaming charges down to zero, so please check with your provider whether it's necessary to get a perpaid card or not.
+Note that the EU is close to getting the roaming charges down to zero and they have already lowered the costs a lot, so please check with your provider whether it's necessary to get a perpaid card or not.